RoseSecurity-Research/Red-Teaming-TTPs/How To Contribute.md

 Welcome to RoseSecurity!

-We are thrilled to have you join our community of passionate individuals dedicated to advancing cybersecurity through open-source research and Tactical Techniques and Procedures (TTPs).
-At RoseSecurity, we believe that collaboration and knowledge sharing are essential in fortifying our organization's security posture and making the digital world a safer place for all.
+We are thrilled to have you join our community of passionate individuals dedicated to advancing cybersecurity through open-source research.
+At RoseSecurity, we believe that collaboration and knowledge sharing are essential in fortifying your organization's security posture and making the digital world a safer place for all.
 Here are some tips and tricks that should help you get started with making your first PR request!

 ## Getting Started: